Tirow and Håfa adai!

 Photo by the Western Pacific Regional Fishery Management Council

 • Overfishing disrupts the balance of coral reef ecosystems by reducing the number of herbivores critical for controlling algae overgrowth.
-In the Marianas, desirable herbivorous fish such as oscha/palakse’ (steephead parrotfish), limell/kichu (convict tang), and llegh/guili (forktail rabbitfish) can see steep declines in population.
+In the Marianas, desirable herbivorous fish such as oscha/låggua (steephead parrotfish, Chlorurus microrhinos), limell/kichu (convict tang, Acanthurus triostegus), and llegh/hiteng kåhlao (forktail rabbitfish, Siganus argenteus) can see steep population declines.

 • Environmental changes can cause some native species to reproduce in large numbers, upsetting an ecosystem's balance.
 In the Marianas, nuisance species that prey on corals and harm reefs include crown-of-thorns sea stars, Drupella snails, and Terpios sponges.
 Maintaining their natural predators is crucial to preventing outbreaks of these species and protecting the reefs.